Math

 Miscellaneous

-Author's comments: The following article appeared in novembre, 2007 in the popular scientific review, Pour la Science, but in a version slightly revised by the editors and their consultants for expository purposes and with diagrams added.
+Author's comments: The following article appeared in November 2007 in the popular scientific review, Pour la Science, but in a version slightly revised by the editors and their consultants for expository purposes and with diagrams added.
 I am sure the revised form is indeed easier for a layman to understand, but some assessments were added that are not mine.
 Rather than interfere with the editors' difficult task of turning arcane material into something meaningful to their readers, I let the revised version stand.

 School of Mathematics: